babarrett/mitosis-docs/mitosis-buildinstructions.md

 connector.
 Also note that you'll always have easy access to this part of the board, so you can easily add it later.
 Lastly, you could leave this off and connect it, when needed, by holding pins on the programmer to the plated holes.

+**WARNING: Some identical looking ST-LINK V2 programers have their pins in different orders!**
 ```
 | Value | ST-LINK V2 | Receiver |
 +-------+------------+----------+